 The 18-kip ESALs were determined from the traffic data specified in the Unified Development Code for the City of San Antonio.
-See the recommended values on the table presented in the Design Parameters - Flexible Pavements section of this report.
+See the recommended values on the table presented in the Design Parameters - Asphalt Concrete Pavements section of this report.

-RECOMMENDED FLEXIBLE PAVEMENT SECTIONS
+RECOMMENDED PAVEMENT SECTIONS - ASPHALT CONCRETE PAVEMENTS

 Appendix 10-A of the City of San Antonio's Design Guidance Manual states that subgrade soils with a PI greater than 20 must be treated with lime or other proven methods of treatment to reduce the PI of the soil to less than 20.
-Based on the results of our Atterberg Limits testing performed in the upper 5 ft of our borings, the PI of the surficial subgrade clays ranges from 16 to 41.
-We recommend that pavements at this site include a minimum of 6 in. of lime-treated subgrade.
-We recommend that the required lime content reduces the PI of the subgrade soil to less than 20 and increases the pH of the soil to 12.4 or greater.
-If the exposed soil has a natural PI of less than 20, consists of bedrock, or rock millings or select fill are utilized, then the lime treatment may be waived.
+Based on the results of our Atterberg Limits testing performed on the bulk samples and in the upper 5 ft of our borings, the PI of the surficial subgrade clays ranges from 34 to 44.
+We recommend that pavements on a clay subgrade at this site include a minimum of 6 in. of lime-treated subgrade.
+We recommend that the required lime content reduce the PI of the subgrade soil to less than 20 and increases the pH of the soil to 12.4 or greater.
+If the exposed soil can be characterized as a "rock subgrade", then the lime treatment may be waived.

 If on-site clay fill is utilized for fill grading, it should be placed and compacted as discussed in the On-Site Clay Fill section of this report.
-For areas that require fill and where pavement sections will utilize the clay subgrade recommendations, the final 6 in. of fill should be lime treated (see Treatment of Subgrade).
-If fill grading is not planned and clays remain in-place, then lime treatment of the stripped clay subgrade should be performed in conjunction with the scarifying, moisture conditioning, and recompaction process described in the Site Preparation section of the Pavement Construction Considerations.
+For areas that require fill and where pavement sections will utilize the clay subgrade recommendations, the final 6 in. of fill should be lime treated (see Lime Treated Subgrade).
+If fill grading is not planned and clays remain in-place, then lime treatment of the stripped clay subgrade should be performed in conjunction with the scarifying, moisture conditioning, and recompaction process described in the Site Preparation section of the Construction Considerations.

-If native, intact rock is exposed prior to fill placement (if necessary) or if the fill used to establish the finished grade are comprised of select fill materials or rock millings, the lime treated subgrade may be eliminated from the pavement section and the rock subgrade recommendations should be utilized.
+If fill grading is completed utilizing select fill in accordance with the Select Fill section of this report, or if native, intact rock is exposed prior to fill placement (if necessary), the lime treated subgrade may be eliminated from the pavement section and the rock subgrade recommendations should be utilized.
 Per Appendix 10-A of the City of San Antonio's Design Guidance Manual, a rock credit can be given to those pavement sections overlying a rock subgrade.
 The rock credit provided should be equivalent to a 6 in. structural layer for stabilized subgrade.

-For this site, we recommend the following options for pavement sections for the clay and rock subgrades described herein.
+For this site, the following options for pavement sections are available for the clay and rock subgrades described herein.
 Additional options are also available and can be provided upon request.